Entropy stable reduced order modeling of nonlinear conservation laws: The full order model: entropy stable finite volume schemes

 where $\bm{u}\in \mathbb{R}^n$ are the conservative variables, $\bm{f}_i$ are nonlinear fluxes, and $\bm{v}(\bm{u})$ are the \textit{entropy variables}.
 By multiplying (\ref{eq:nonlineqs}) by the entropy variables, viscosity solutions \cite{oleinik1957discontinuous, kruvzkov1970first} of popular fluid systems (e.g., shallow water, compressible Euler and Navier-Stokes \cite{hughes1986new, chen2017entropy}) can be shown to satisfy

-where $n_i$ denotes the $i$th component of the outward normal vector.
+where $n_i$ denotes the $i$th component of the outward normal vector, \bnote{and $\psi_i(\bm{u})$ denotes the entropy potential for the $i$th coordinate}.
 The entropy inequality (\ref{eq:entropyineq}) is the analogue of energy stability for nonlinear conservation laws \cite{mock1980systems, harten1983symmetric}.
 However, due to the use of inexact treatment of nonlinear terms (e.g., from collocation approximations or inexact quadrature), most numerical methods for nonlinear conservation laws do not satisfy a discrete analogue of this stability condition.

 The reduced order models in this work are constructed using full order models based on entropy stable finite volume methods \cite{tadmor1987numerical}, which reproduce a discrete version of the continuous entropy inequality (\ref{eq:entropyineq}).
 For simplicity, we illustrate the construction of full and reduced order models on a periodic 1D domain.
-We note that, while the reduced order model will be constructed from an entropy stable scheme, the solution snapshots do not need to be generated by entropy stable full order model.
+We note that, while the reduced order model will be constructed from an entropy stable scheme, the solution snapshots do not need to be generated by an entropy stable full order model.
 Throughout this work, we will assume that the both full and reduced models yield ``physically relevant'' solutions, such that the entropy is a convex function.
 For example, for the compressible Euler and Navier-Stokes equations, we will assume that the thermodynamic variables (density and energy/temperature/pressure) are positive.
 Guaranteeing both positivity and accuracy of numerical solutions for general discretizations remains challenging \cite{guermond2016invariant, guermond2019invariant}, and will be explored in future work.

 A key ingredient of the full and reduced order models considered in this work are \textit{entropy conservative} finite volume numerical fluxes.
 Let $\bm{u}_L, \bm{u}_R$ denote left and right states.
 Then, a two-point numerical flux $\bm{f}_S(\bm{u}_L, \bm{u}_R)$ is entropy conservative if it satisfies the following three conditions